matteociccozzi/LayoutDiT/README.md

 To setup the remote debugger first update your ssh config running `gcloud compute config-ssh --project=layoutdit` Then create an SSH Interpreter on port 22, the config should be picked up automatically.

+We want to avoid reading data from gs directly during training so we should use `gcsfuse layoutdit /input/data/layoutdit`

+This will give us lower per-worker overhead, built-in caching, and full POSIX compatibility so we avoid the timeouts and complexity of per-worker GCS clients.

+# TODO
+- Add support for distributed training
+-